 - Going solo?
 Go for it!
 There are plenty of forums online where you can meet people before you go, and you’ll definitely meet people when you’re there!

-Different Types of Festival Work & Where to Apply…
+Different Types of Festival Work & How to Apply…

-Eg. stewarding, ticket checking, traffic management, buggy driving, litter crew, artist liaison and other event and site work…
+Eg. stewarding, ticket checking, traffic management, buggy driving, litter crew and other site and festival work…

 With this type of festival work you work for the festival itself – whether this is directly, or through a contracted company.
 These roles are great experience, the best way to see the many moving cogs of how a festival works and a great way to meet people and network yourself into those paid positions.
 I’ve compiled a handy list of companies and charities that you can apply to do a whole host of different jobs for, even if you’ve never worked at a festival before.